-- 3.1 The area chair appoints the standing committee chairs, with the exception of the Convention steering and the Corrections committee chairs. - 3.2 The assembly must confirm all standing committee chairs, except the convention steering chair. - 3.3 Standing Committee Chairs shall attend all Area Assemblies and Committee Meetings.
-Any standing committee chair who is unable to attend an area meeting should notify the area chair; their absence will be recorded in the minutes of the meeting.
+- 3.1 The area chair appoints the standing committee chairs, with the exception of the Convention Steering Committee and the Corrections Committee chairs, in conjunction with other area officers - 3.2 The assembly must confirm all standing committee chairs, except the Convention Steering Chair.

-- 3.4 Inactive Standing Committee Chairs: Any standing committee chair who is absent from two (2) consecutive area meetings without notifying the area chair is considered to have vacated their position. - 3.5 If a position is vacated, an appointment from the chair will take place immediately, and the new appointee will be recommended to the assembly for confirmation. - 3.6 Standing committees will meet at the call of its chair, who will notify their members of the meetings' times and locations. - 3.7 The Standing Committees are: (These standing committees could benefit by obtaining handbooks published and distributed by G.S.O. for their particular committee.) - A. Archives: Serves as a permanent repository of every aspect of Hawaii A.A. history - B. Convention Steering: Oversees all matters concerning the Hawaii Annual State Convention.
-(See Appendix C for complete and detailed information about this committee.) - C. Cooperation With The Elder Community: Oversees and coordinates all activities with regard to carrying our message of recovery to the older alcoholic. - D. Cooperation With The Professional Community (CPC): Shares information about the A.A. program with professionals who have contact with alcoholics, furthering mutual understanding and cooperation. - E. Corrections: Coordinates the service work to carry the message of Alcoholics Anonymous to the alcoholic who is confined in a correctional facility. - F. Finance: Prepares and presents a proposed budget to the area assembly for approval and makes adjustments throughout the year, as necessary. - G. Grapevine: Informs Hawaii's A.A.
+- 3.3 Standing Committee Chairs shall attend all Area Assemblies and Committee Meetings.
+Any Standing Committee Chair who is unable to attend an area meeting should notify the area chair.
+The absence will be recorded in the minutes of the meeting. - 3.4 Inactive Standing Committee Chairs: Any Standing Committee Chair who is absent from two (2) consecutive area meetings without notifying the area chair is considered to have vacated their position. - 3.5 If a position is vacated, an appointment from the chair will take place immediately, and the new appointee will be recommended to the assembly for confirmation. - 3.6 Standing committees will meet at the call of its chairs, who will notify their members of the meetings' times and locations. - 3.7 The Standing Committees are: - (These standing committees could benefit by obtaining handbooks published and distributed by G.S.O. for their particular committee.) - A. Archives: Serves as a permanent repository of every aspect of Hawaii A.A. history - B. Convention Steering: Oversees all matters concerning the Hawaii Annual State Convention.
+(See Appendix C for complete and detailed information about this committee.) - C. Cooperation With The Elder Community (CEC): Oversees and coordinates all activities with regard to carrying our message of recovery to the older alcoholic. - D. Cooperation With The Professional Community (CPC): Shares information about the A.A. program with professionals who have contact with alcoholics, furthering mutual understanding and cooperation. - E. Corrections: Coordinates the service work to carry the message of Alcoholics Anonymous to the alcoholic who is confined in a correctional facility. - F. Finance: Prepares and presents a proposed budget to the area assembly for approval and makes adjustments throughout the year, as necessary. - G. Grapevine: Informs Hawaii's A.A.
 Fellowship of the many benefits that can be derived through a Grapevine subscription. - H. Hospitals: Coordinates the service work of A.A. groups and individuals who carry the message to alcoholics in hospitals and medical clinics. - I. Mynah Bird: Publishes newsletters that focus on A.A. topics, including actions decided by the area.
 Special editions may be published as needed. - J. Public Information (PI): Responsible for creating an understanding and preventing misunderstanding of the A.A. program through the public media, electronic media, P.I.
-Meetings, and speaking in community groups. - K. Treatment Facilities: Coordinates the service work of individual A.A. members to alcoholics treatment facilities, sets up means of bridging the gap form treatment t A.A. and works to clarify what A.A. can and cannot do, within the Traditions, to help alcoholics in treatment.
+Meetings, and speaking in community groups. - K. Treatment Facilities: Coordinates the service work of individual A.A. members to alcoholics in treatment facilities, sets up means of bridging the gap from treatment to A.A., and works to clarify what A.A. can and cannot do, within the 12 Traditions, to help alcoholics in treatment. - L. Website: Serves as webmaster and administrator of the Hawaii Area 17 Website (and any ancillary services, such as email) insuring that information following current guidelines is available in a timely fashion and technical services and training are provided as needed.

-AREA COMMITTEE
+4. AREA COMMITTEE